vincentfrenz/Rfrenz/README.md

     install.packages('devtools')

-Next, install the Rfrenz package using the `library` function:
+Next, install the Rfrenz package (developmental version) from GitHub using the `library` function:

     ```
     install_github("vincentfrenz/Rfrenz")